 - Hybrid CPAP Masks - The hybrid masks were developed to bring together the ease of a full face mask with the delivery of a nasal interface mask.
 Hybrid masks deliver CPAP to both the mouth and directly to the nostrils, whereas a full face mask would deliver CPAP to the mouth and entire nose.

-There are many CPAP mask manufacturers today.
-The major players are:
+There are many CPAP mask manufacturers today:

 Popular Masks In Each Interface Style